PremMuddu/Real-Time-MBTA-bus-tracking/README.md

 # Real-Time-MBTA-bus-tracking:

-Tracking live bus movement by integrating two API's.
+Overview: Tracking live bus movement by integrating two API's.

 Integrated MBTA API with mapbox API to track the bus movement in real time based on the longitude and latitude.